2022 Trans-Sierra Xtreme Challenge Cheat Sheet

 We’re in this as a Team

 This summer, TSX will be leading several teams across the Sierra.
-Separately, co-founder Mike Murphy will be leading two similar youth treks.
+Separately, TSX will be leading similar youth treks.

 We hope you can join in supporting each other throughout our summer adventures.
 We have incredibly diverse groups – different ages, backgrounds, shapes and sizes joining us – but a common goal.
 If you use social media, please follow us, and join in sharing your experience on Facebook, Instagram, Twitter, Snapchat, etc. As you train, prepare, trek and reflect, tag your posts with #tsxchallenge.
 Like and support other teams and their posts as well… we’re in this together!